 Notices of community events that we attend can be found on both our Facebook page and our News page as they are announced.
 If you sign up as a volunteer or a member you will receive automatic email notifications about upcoming events.

 The FVC has access to very knowledgeable conservation experts both on staff and through our partner organizations.
 We endeavor to share this expertise with other volunteer organizations and the general public.
 Our ultimate goal is to build a strong base of informed Citizen Scientists in the Fraser Valley who will help be our eyes and ears on the ground finding rare species and special habitat features that may need to be conserved.
-We are planning a formal field skills training workshop (GPS use, species at risk identification, invertebrate surveys, etc.) We are also working towards the development of useful field ID and reporting tools (i.e. a smartphone app).
+We have developed species identification keys (see below) for the Fraser Valley, and continue to partner with other groups to find and fill knowledge gaps in our community.
 We currently provide informal training opportunities to local community groups upon request, and our Facebook page is regularly updated with fun and useful field facts and findings.